Rony-C/madra-soft-power-weather/readme.md

 <p>
 <ul>
 <li>Add handling to not overwhelm bulk adding data to DB.
 On more than one occasion I crashed my DB bulk adding data via API.</li>
-<li>Add Unit testing, validate in and output, data types, etc.</li>
+<li>Add Unit testing, validate in and output, data types, etc. Maybe add some scripting tests in Postman</li>
 <li>Add a CLI menu for user to pick from selection of actions</li>
 <li>Add input sanitation and validation, null handling</li>
 <li>Add more relevant and nuanced queries that can be manipulated by end user</li>
 <li>Add Exception handing, try catch blocks</li>
+<li>Return new Response Entitys for each call with corresponding responses eg Ok, Created.
+Also, if response is NULL or empty if an incorrect sensor_id is  input to show that to the user.
+Still does a 200 if empty.</li>
+<li>Bulk Add data returns 500 at the moment, this needs to be fixed.</li>
 </ul>
 The main reason I didn't add any of these was down to time, I wanted to stick to about 5/6 hours for the project including some study time.
 <p>